Mary Youngblood

-Mary Youngblood (Aleut/Seminole) is a Native American musician, and performer of the Native American flute.
+Mary Youngblood is an American musician and performer of the Native American flute.

 Life and career

-Mary Youngblood was born in Kirkland, Washington, and adopted as a child by Dr. Bob and Leah Edwards, both educators.
+Mary Youngblood was born in Kirkland, Washington, and adopted as a child by a white couple, Dr. Bob and Leah Edwards, both educators.

 She has been awarded three Native American Music Awards, being the first female artist to win "Flutist of the Year," which she won in both 1999 and 2000, as well as winning "Best Female Artist" in 2000.
 She is also the first Native American woman to have received a Grammy Award for "Best Native American Music Album", and the first Native American woman to have won two Grammys, the first for Beneath the Raven Moon in 2002 and Dance with the Wind in 2006.

 In 2007 Mary Youngblood composed and played the flute music on the soundtrack for documentary film, "The Spirit of Sacajawea."

 Ms. Youngblood is on the advisory board of the World Flute Society.

 The Library of Congress maintains eight of Mary Youngblood's sound recordings.